Jaewoo97/jaewoo97.github.io/_pages/about.md

 My current research focuses on understanding, predicting, and synthesizing human motion & human pose in real & synthetic environments.
 Ultimately, my goal is to bring about more advanced human-computer interaction systems that would benefit all humans.
 <br/>

 I come from a mechanical engineering background.
-During undergraduate studies, conducting research in
+During undergraduate studies, I have participated in diverse researches, including  conducting research in

 My CV can be found [here.](https://github.com/Jaewoo97/jaewoo97.github.io/blob/master/files/Jaewoo_Jeong_CV_240510.pdf)
 <br/>